 In line with our school curriculum intent and vision, art plays an integral part of a child’s journey through Berkswich CE and beyond.
 Immense value is placed upon art as one of the highest forms of human creativity.
 We recognise that an excellent art curriculum should engage, inspire and challenge pupils, whilst equipping them with the knowledge and skills needed to experiment, invent and create their own works of art, craft and design.
 Our curriculum design purposefully drives towards ensuring that each child leaves Berkswich CE with an enduring passion for the subject.

 Threaded through the whole curriculum, is the belief that children should recognise how art and design both reflect and shape our history, and contribute to the culture and creativity of the society and world in which they live.
 Immersing themselves in the significant periods of art history and the works of trailblazers who have come before, as well as those in the present, is an integral part of each year’s curriculum.
-As children progress, there are rich opportunities for them to reflect, think critically and express views informed by their increasing artistic knowledge.
+As children progress, there are rich opportunities for them to reflect, think critically and express views informed by their increasing artistic knowledge and confidence.